 This was just a quick overview of the courses, but you can also refer to past course websites to see what each class covers and what the timeline was like.
 All three courses have 2 midterms and a final, so you will usually be alternating between working on a project or studying for an exam.

 Ideally, you should intend to declare before the end of sophomore year or at the beginning of junior year.
 If you’d like, you are also allowed to take any prerequisites concurrently with each other.
-In addition, you can retake any course and still have it count towards your declaring GPA — as of 2020, the grade of that course will be the average of all the times you’ve taken it.

 When you’re finally taking your last prerequisite, you’ll fill out the Major Application Form (you can find it under “Applying to the CS Major” section here) before the end of the semester.
 There is no essay or writing involved in the application; you’ll just be filling out a list of courses you’ve taken and plan to take.
 This is something you’ll complete before you get your final grade for your last prerequisite.